lidofinance/docs/docs/token-guides/wsteth-bridging-guide.md

 ### Testnets

 :::info
-Please, deploy to Holesky if possible:
-- Holešky has better long-term exposure and is suitable for large protocols and big testnets;
+Please, deploy to Holesky if possible because Holešky has better long-term exposure and more robust Lido protocol deployment.
-- Sepolia is not good for Lido (permissioned validator set, deposit contract with a token, <2000 validators there.
 :::

 #### Holesky